Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 - **Useful:** it has value

 <!-- ------------------------ -->
-## Build Foundational project
+## Build foundational project
 Duration: 5

-Now it's time for you to add dbt code in the Foundational Project using the dbt Cloud IDE.
+Now it's time for you to add dbt code in the foundational project using the dbt Cloud IDE.
 Using the sample TPCH dataset provided by Snowflake, the dbt code will create a `fct_orders` table representing all of the orders within our organization.
 The code below has three layers of transformations: raw data sources, staging models, and core business logic.
 And by using dbt, you automatically have end-to-end data lineage.

 ### Setup the new project